-Obtain your free student ID from Auxiliary Services located on the second floor of the Memorial Student Union.
+Obtain your free student ID from Student Union and Food Services located on the second floor of the Memorial Student Center.
 Your student ID will serve as your meal ticket, Wellness Center pass, library and computer lab access, and free admission to SWOSU Bulldog athletic events.
 A SWOSU student ID will also get you discounts around town.

 Parking decals (non-expiring) may be obtained at the Campus Police Department located at State and College.
 Decals are $25 each.
 The fee will appear on your tuition and fee bill each semester.
 Decals must be placed on the front lower left hand side of the front window (where Oklahoma State inspection was placed) and to be displayed at all times while parked on or adjacent to university property.
 Replacements for lost or destroyed decals are available during regular office hours, as well as additional decals for multiple cars.
 All vehicles parking on or adjacent to university property must properly display the appropriate parking decal.

 Buy or Rent textbooks.
-Visit the University Bookstore, located in Rogers and Jefferson Hall, to rent, or buy your textbooks.
+Visit the University Bookstore, located in Henrietta Mann Hall, to rent, or buy your textbooks.
 You can also buy or rent books by logging into the My SWOSU portal, click the Campus Connect tab, and click on Buy Books.
-Rent your textbooks to save up to 50% off.
+Rent your textbooks to save up to 50 percent off.

 14 Meal Plan - You can select any 14 of the 19 meals we offer during the week.
 This plan is perfect for students who rarely eat breakfast.